codewisest/pig_game/README.md

 If they overshoot the winning score, the current score would be deducted from the total score instead of adding it.

 ### Installation
-You can play the game simply by clicking on https://codewisest.github.io/pig_game/
+No special installation required.
+You can play the game simply by clicking on https://codewisest.github.io/pig_game/ .
+Kindly not that responsive design is not implemented.
+Hence, for best view experience, you would have to play it on a desktop screen size.